Skip to contents

 Convert UTC and solar time

-convert_UTC_to_solartime() and convert_solartime_to_UTC() move between UTC and local solar time at a site longitude.
+convert_to_solar_time() and convert_from_solar_time() move between UTC and local solar time at a site longitude.
 Mean solar time is the time basis expected by stream metabolism models.
+Use type = "apparent" to additionally apply the equation of time (via SunCalcMeeus::solar_time()).

 utc <- as.POSIXct("2024-06-21 18:00:00", tz = "UTC")